 Sachin Tendulkar picked up the critical wicket of Adam Gilchrist and then the all-important scalp of Matthew Hayden.
 Both attempted to sweep the ball and were trapped right in front of the stumps.
 He then accounted for Shane Warne too, and the rest of the wickets were just a matter of formality for the other bowlers.

 4. Giving Rahul Dravid the gloves for One Day matches

 One of the biggest moves made by Sourav Ganguly was to give Rahul Dravid the responsibility to keep wickets for the One Dayers.

 This decision was made to balance the team, and although Dravid was never comfortable doing the job, he kept at it all for the team's sake.
 This allowed India to play an extra batsman in the limited-overs match, a cushion which benefitted the team in the longer run.

-"I understand its hard on him but we have to realise that the team comes first.
-It's the same reason why I stepped down from opening the batting and am now batting at number three or four for the country," Ganguly said when asked about the role of Dravid.
+"I understand its hard on him, but we have to realise that the team comes first.
+It's the same reason why I stepped down from opening the batting and am now batting at number three or four for the country," Sourav Ganguly said when asked about the role of Dravid.

 And these guys became out and out match-winners for India in the coming years.
 And they were also part of the triumphant 2011 World Cup-winning squad.

-Ganguly was also behind the inclusion of Irfan Pathan into the team, and under Ganguly, Pathan was at his best.
-Even MS Dhoni was selected for India at Ganguly's behest.
+Sourav Ganguly was also behind the inclusion of Irfan Pathan in the team, and under the former India captain, Pathan was at his best.
+Even MS Dhoni was selected for India at Sourav Ganguly's behest.

 A captain who gave the team a core of match-winners, and a captain who was all for winning, Sourav Ganguly was a leader by all means!Published 23 Mar 2020, 16:18 IST